ohira-s/PicoFM_Synth/Doc/UsersManual.md

 1) Set the slide switch to '1' to turn on as USB device mode.
 2) Connect PICO2 on-board USB to your PC with DAW application.
 3) Turn on the PC, then you will see **PiFM Synth** splash screen.
 4) You will see **SOUND MAIN** screen after a while.
-You can play PiFMS with your DAW application via MIDI.
+You can play PiFM+S with your DAW application via MIDI.
 ![Connect to Mac](https://github.com/ohira-s/PicoFM_Synth/blob/main/Doc/images/usb_to_mac.jpg)

 ### 4-2.
 USB host mode
 1) Set the slide switch to '0' to turn on as USB host mode.
 2) Connect a USB MIDI controller to the OTG cable.
 3) Connect the OTG cable to 5V power supply, then you will see **PiFM Synth** splash screen.
 4) You will see **SOUND MAIN** screen after a while.
-You can play PiFMS with your MIDI controller like a MIDI keyboard.
+You can play PiFM+S with your MIDI controller like a MIDI keyboard.
 　この画像は、KORG nanoKEY2と接続したものです。
 ![Connect to OTG](https://github.com/ohira-s/PicoFM_Synth/blob/main/Doc/images/usb_otg.jpg)